Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   The presented approach enables ingest of
   timed metadata from different sources, because data are not interleaved with the media.

+  By using CMAF timed metadata tack, the same track and presentation formatting are applied for metadata as for other tracks.

-  By embedding the DashEventMessageBox structure in timed metadata samples some of the benefit of its usages in DASH and CMAF are kept.
-In addition it enables signalling of gaps, overlapping events and multiple events starting at the same time.
-  This timed metadata track format is described in clause 9.
-In addition, the parsing and processing of DashEventMessageBoxes is supported in many players.
+  By embedding the DashEventMessageBox structure in timed metadata samples some of the benefits of its usages in DASH and CMAF are kept.
+In addition it enables signalling of gaps, overlapping events and multiple events starting at the same time in a single timed metadata track.
+In addition, the parsing and processing of DashEventMessageBoxes is supported in many players.This timed metadata track format is described in clause 9.

-  Table 4 illustrates some example URN schemes to be carried in timed metadata tracks, while table 5 illustrates examples of metadata embedded in a DASHEventMessageBox.
+  Table 4 illustrates some example URN schemes to be carried in timed metadata tracks.
+  Table 5 illustrates examples of metadata embedded in a DASHEventMessageBox.

   An example of adding an id3 tag in a DashEventMessageBox can be found in [=aomid3=]

 Table 4: Example URN schemes for timed metadata tracks